Building Allyship Initiative

-Initiated by the GPSA Diversity and International Students Committee, the Building Allyship Series is a collaboration of the Graduate and Professional Student Diversity Council and the Graduate School Office of Inclusion and Student Engagement (OISE).
+The Building Allyship Initiative is a collaboration of the Graduate and Professional Student Diversity Council and the Graduate School Office of Inclusion and Student Engagement (OISE).

-This series provides an opportunity for members of the Cornell community to gain insights on the depth and breadth of identities and experiences represented within our graduate community, and engage in productive dialogue focused on fostering a greater understanding of the many aspects of critical allyship and its practice.
+Through panel discussion and public talks, the Building Allyship Initiative provides an opportunity for members of the Cornell community to gain insights into the depth and breadth of identities and experiences represented within our graduate community and engage in productive dialogue focused on fostering a greater understanding of the many aspects of critical allyship and its practice.

 Each event seeks to create a safe space for critical dialogue where we can bridge gaps in knowledge, learn from each other, and create understanding without fear of judgment.

-Read this article, Impact vs. Intent: Becoming Critical Allies Through Workshop Series, to learn more about this series.
+Read this article, Impact vs. Intent: Becoming Critical Allies Through Workshop Series, to learn more about this initiative.